-- i A minimum secluded private outdoor space of 25sqm is required, adjacent to living areas and screened from the street and direct neighbours [Screen planting is acceptable] This must have a minimum dimension in any direction of 3m - ii Private Outdoor spaces should achieve minimum sunlight requirements as per the Overshadowing section of these guidelines - iii Where lots abut public reserves, outdoor living spaces should be located against the boundary and preferably be unfenced, have low-height fencing or have visually permeable fencing a.
-Garage and Carport Objective b.
-Garage and Carport Requirements
+- i.
+A minimum secluded private outdoor space of 30sqm is required, adjacent to living areas and screened from the street and direct neighbours.
+[Screen planting is acceptable] This must have a minimum dimension in any direction of 3m. - ii.
+Private Outdoor spaces should achieve minimum sunlight requirements as per the Overshadowing section of these guidelines. - iii.
+Where lots abut public reserves, outdoor living spaces should be located against the boundary and preferably be unfenced, have low-height fencing or have visually permeable fencing.

-GARAGES AND CARPORTS
+14 GARAGES AND CARPORTS